LegoLandon7/LegoBot/README.md

 keep in mind any changes done will require you to restart the bot

+-- HELP --

-feel free to dm me 'cc_landonlego' on discord (or friend me) if you have any questions!
+if you need any help or have questions then feel free to dm me 'cc_landonlego' on discord (or friend me)!